Leukemia: Types, Symptoms, Diagnosis & Treatment

 Since this page needs to route to a transplant page, keep this section high-level.

-A stem cell transplant is not needed for every leukemia, but it can be part of treatment for some people depending on the leukemia type, response to treatment, and overall risk.
+A stem cell transplant is not needed for every leukemia, but it can be part of treatment for some people depending on the type, response to treatment, and overall risk.
 NCI lists stem cell transplant among treatment options for AML, ALL, CLL, and CML in selected situations.

-Key Leukemia Terms
+Key Leukemia Terms (patient-friendly explanations)

 Acute leukemia